 Q What exactly is this?

-A It is not required often.
-Most building owners and many professional managers are unaware of the law because it only applies to buildings of 40 years of age and older and, even after 40 years, it is required at 10 year intervals.
+A Most building owners and many professional managers are unaware of the law because it only applies to buildings of 40 years of age and older.
+It is incumbent on the Property Owner to acquire this initial 40 year recertification whether a notice has been sent or not.
+Even after 40 years, recertification is required at 10 year intervals.

 Q What if there is damage to the building?